ryuucxs/ryuucxs/README.md

 ## 💡 About Me
-> 21 • Germany
+- 21 • Germany
-> Preparing for _Ausbildung_ as **Fachinformatiker für Systemintegration** (Sept 2026)
+- Preparing for a vocational training program as an **IT Specialist in System Integration** starting September 2026.
-> Former car mechanic trainee passionate about hardware & software integration
+- Former car mechanic trainee passionate about hardware & software integration
-> Dedicated: coding after work, always learning
+- Dedicated: coding after work, always learning

 ## 🛠️ Skills